odayibas/CS443/README.md

 Basically, this course has the following learning outcomes:

 * What is cloud computing?
 Why we need it and in which cases we can use that paradigm (__Module-1: What is it?__).
-* How to implement a cloud computing system?
+* How to implement a cloud system?
 What is essential to build an efficient cloud solution (__Module-2: How to implement it?__)
 * How to sustain a cloud application in both business and technical terms (__Module-3: How to manage it?__)

 ## Staff